Key Takeaways

 Popular Public DNS Servers and Their Features

-When choosing the best DNS servers for speed and security, several options stand out based on their performance, privacy policies, and protective features.
-Below are some of the top contenders as of March 20, 2025, tailored to prioritize both speed and security:
+When choosing the best DNS servers for speed and security, several options stand out for their performance, privacy policies, and security features.
+The options below are the strongest contenders today, ranked roughly by independent benchmark performance and the depth of security features.

 1. Cloudflare (1.1.1.1)

-Cloudflare consistently ranks among the fastest DNS services globally, thanks to its vast network of over 200 server locations worldwide.
-Independent tests, like those from DNSPerf, often place it at the top for raw query resolution speed, with response times averaging 10-12 milliseconds.
+Cloudflare consistently ranks among the fastest DNS services globally, thanks to its anycast network spanning more than 300 cities in 100+ countries.
+Independent tests, such as those from DNSPerf, often rank it at the top for raw query resolution speed, with median response times under 15 milliseconds for most users worldwide.

 It supports DNS-over-HTTPS (DoH) and DNS-over-TLS (DoT), encrypting queries to prevent interception.
 Cloudflare also offers a “1.1.1.1 for Families” option, with variants (1.1.1.2 and 1.1.1.3) that block malware and adult content, respectively.

-Cloudflare commits to not logging your IP address to disk and deletes query logs within 24 hours.
+Cloudflare commits to not logging your IP address to disk and retains only non-identifying query data for roughly 25 hours, with rare sampled IPs for troubleshooting.
 It undergoes annual audits by KPMG to verify this promise.

 Addresses: